SandroHc/MCL-Editor/README.md

 # MCL Editor

-Repository of MyCandyLove Editor, an offline fanfic creation tool.
+Repository of MyCandyLove Editor, a fanfic creation tool for MyCandyLove.

+Online editor available at [https://mcl.sandro.dev](https://mcl.sandro.dev)

 ## Contributing

-Use `npm install` (or `yarn install`) to install all dev dependencies, needed to compile the SCSS.
+Use `npm install` to install all dev dependencies.
 Use `npm build` to build the final, which will be available in the `dist/` folder.
-Use `npm start` to start the development server.
+Use `npm dev` to start the development server.

 Changes to the CSS should be made in the respective `.scss` file.
 Recompile using the command `npm build`.
-Changes to the JS should be made in the respective `.js` script.
+Changes to the JS should be made in the respective `.ts` script.
 Recompile using the command `npm build`.

 ## Authors